Benefits of Working for Us

 In support of our people we strive to

 - Have a strong, vibrant culture, with clear leadership, values and expectations, where people are well managed (as reflected in our Investors in People accreditation); in our 2016 Employee Engagement survey 81% said that they were proud to work for NOC

 - Develop talent, through many opportunities for learning and development, and career progression

 - Build a positive workplace, with a strong commitment to equality of opportunity, valuing diversity and inclusiveness.
-One third of our people, working across the diverse activities of science, engineering, technology, marine, professional, administrative and support activities, are women.
-Over 15% of our people are from countries around the world, and 16 different EU countries are represented.
+Over one third of our people, working across the diverse activities of science, engineering, technology, marine, professional, administrative and support activities, are women.
+Over 15% of our people are from outside the UK with more than 35 countries represented.
 Around 4% of our people are BAME.

 - Promote welfare and wellbeing, employee voice, family friendly policies, and excellent working conditions – 80% of respondents to the Engagement Survey said that they believed that ‘NOC respects individual differences (e.g., cultures, working styles, backgrounds, ideas) and only 4% disagreed

 - Reward and recognise achievements fairly within the resources available.

 Our benefits package also aims to support the vision of our comprehensive People Strategy, which is to make the NOC a great place to be, where our people succeed and deliver great work.

 - All new employees are automatically enrolled onto a defined contribution scheme provided by Legal and General.
 For each scheme member the NOC pays 10% of pensionable earnings and the employee pays a minimum of 5%.